 - ¼ - ½ teaspoon red pepper flakes (depending on heat preference)

 - 3 cloves garlic, pressed

 - 1 teaspoon salt

-- In a medium saucepan over medium heat, add the olive oil, grated onions, oregano, basil, and red pepper flakes.
-Allow the oil to cook the ingredients for 3-4 minutes, stirring as necessary.
-Add the garlic and continue to cook for another minute.
+- AROMATICS: In a medium saucepan placed over medium heat, heat the olive oil, grated onions, oregano, basil, and red pepper flakes.
+Allow them to cook for 3-4 minutes, stirring frequently so nothing sticks or burns.
+Add garlic and continue to cook for another 30 seconds to a minute.